 Step 2: Configure the Remote Access Server: This topic describes how to configure DirectAccess client computers, server settings, and infrastructure and application servers.

-Step 3: Verify the Deployment: This topic describes how to verify the deployment.
+Step 3: Verify the Deployment3: This topic describes how to verify the deployment.

 Before you start the deployment, complete the planning steps that are described in Plan Deployment for Remote Management of DirectAccess Clients.